symfony/symfony-docs/contributing/community/reviews.rst

         Thank you @weaverryan for working on this!
 It seems that your test cases don't cover the cases when the counter is zero or smaller.
-        Could you add some tests for that?
+        Could you please add some tests for that?

         Status: Needs Work